nickyiliwang0000/h/react-and-firebase/reusable-components.md

 };
 ```

-Our simple component would look like this, initially:
+Our function component would look like this, initially:
 ```jsx
 const AuthorDetails = props => {
   return (